thangduc1802/doku/documentation.md

 def favorites():
     """
     Displays the user's favorite books.

     Returns:
         Renders the favorites page with the user's favorite books filtered by category if applicable.

     Tests:
-        1. **Favorites Retrieval**:
+        1. **Favorites Display**:
-            - Input: Valid user session.
+            - Input: A logged-in user has favorite books stored.
-            - Expected Outcome: The function should return rendered favorites.html with the user's favorite books.
+            - Expected Outcome: The user's favorites are correctly loaded and displayed.

-        2. **Category Filtering**:
+        2. **Category Filter**:
-            - Input: Valid user session and category filter in the query string.
+            - Input: A category filter is applied to the favorite books list.
-            - Expected Outcome: The function should return rendered favorites.html with only books that match the specified category.
+            - Expected Outcome: Only favorite books from the selected category are shown.
     """
     user_id = session.get('user_id')